Wild Coast Horse Riding Adventures

 Can my children be accommodated?

 Yes.
 Competent child riders are welcome.
-We have some super ponies suitable for confident children who ride regularly.
+We have some super horses suitable for confident children who ride regularly.

 We reserve the right, without further notice, to make use of any photographs (including digital or 35 mm) or video footage taken during your stay with us, for general publicity purposes without payment or permission.

 Laundry can be done for you during your holiday.
 There is a full laundry service at all the hotels.
 This is payable separately.
-On the Working riding Holiday, laundry is included.
+On the Work Rider Program, laundry is included.

 - Novice rider = someone who is comfortable in the saddle & enjoys a reliable well-schooled horse.
-They generally ride at a riding school once or twice a month, or like to ride friend’s horses on the farm.
-They can trot comfortably and enjoy a nice controlled canter.
+They generally ride at a riding school once or twice a month, or like to ride a friend’s horses on the farm.
+They can post to trot comfortably and enjoy a nice controlled canter.

-- Intermediate rider = someone who rides regularly and enjoys a forward going well schooled horse.
+- Intermediate rider = someone who rides regularly and enjoys a forward going, well- schooled horse.
 They may or may not be a little nervous for the first little bit while they get to know their horse.
-They can control their horse independently and is confident trotting and in controlled canters.
+They can control their horse independently and are confident trotting and in controlled canters.